Are Regenerative Therapies Affective?

-by: Dr. Michael A. Castillo It’s an age-old question in medicine, is this safe?
+It’s an age-old question in medicine, is this safe?
 Is it effective?
-With the rise of regenerative medicine or stem cell therapies, people wonder if therapies such as Platelet Rich Plasma and Stem Cells are safe and effective for conditions such as arthritis.
-Platelet Rich Plasma and Stem Cell therapies can be an effective treatment for arthritis and other conditions.
+With the rise of regenerative medicine and stem cell therapies, people wonder if therapies such as Platelet Rich Plasma, Exosomes/Stem Cells, and Ozone Therapies are safe and effective for chronic pain conditions such as arthritis.
+Platelet Rich Plasma and Stem Cell treatments can be effective regenerative therapies for arthritis and other conditions.
 Regenerative medicine is considered to be safe because most regenerative therapies use cells collected from the patient (platelet rich plasma, or stem cells from bone marrow or fat tissue), which minimizes adverse reactions.
-Some of the most common reactions following procedures are temporary pain and swelling.
-The effectiveness of regenerative medicine is debated; research into Platelet Rich Plasma and Stem Cell therapies is ongoing.
-Some…
+Or use…

 Read More

 PRP Therapy How Does it Work?
-Platelet Rich Plasma (PRP) therapy is a growing area in pain management.
+Platelet Rich Plasma therapy (PRP) is a growing area in pain management.
 It is a regenerative medicine that uses a patient’s own blood cells to treat pain.
-According to the American Association of Orthopedic Medicine, PRP shows promise for treating ailments such as osteoarthritis in joints, rotator cuff tears, plantar fasciitis, ACL injuries, and much more.
+According to the American Association of Orthopedic Medicine, PRP shows promise for treating ailments such as osteoarthritis.
+As well as treating conditions in joints, rotator cuff tears, plantar fasciitis, ACL injuries, and much more.
 Platelet Rich Plasma is a minimally invasive procedure, that can be performed in office.
 Platelet rich plasma can help many conditions, including knee pain.
-How PRP Works The process of platelet rich plasma therapy begins with Dr. Castillo drawing a blood and placing it in a centrifuge to be spun down to separate platelets from red blood cells.
-Dr. Castillo then takes the platelet concentrate and injects it…
+How PRP Works The process of platelet rich plasma…

 Read More